Your belly button is connected internally to the remnants of the umbilical cord, which links to the abdominal wall and underlying tissues.

 The visible belly button consists mainly of scar tissue formed after detachment of the umbilical cord stump.
 It is surrounded by skin folds and layers of subcutaneous fat.
 Underneath sits connective tissue that anchors it firmly to deeper structures.

-Depending on genetics and body composition, belly buttons vary widely: some are “innie,” where skin folds inward; others are “outies,” protruding slightly due to how scar tissue healed or how underlying ligaments attach.
+Depending on genetics and body composition, belly buttons vary widely: some are “innie,” where skin folds inward; others are “outies,” protruding slightly due to how scar tissue healed or how the surrounding abdominal wall formed.

 The Umbilical Cord: Lifeline Before Birth